-The management team will undertake general responsibility to ensure that all necessary health and safety activities, requirements and standards are undertaken and met within their respective areas of control.
+The management team (SLT and MAT Central Team)will undertake general responsibility to ensure that all necessary health and safety activities, requirements and standards are undertaken and met within their respective areas of control.
 This will be done under the direction of the CEO.

-Heads of School and Assistant Head Teachers and any other member of staff with supervisory responsibilities will:
+Heads Senior Leaders and any other member of staff with supervisory responsibilities will:

-- ensure that risk assessments are in place for all activities undertaken in areas under their control and that professional knowledge and input is provided, as required; - ensure that health and safety is considered in routine meetings with staff; - identify any employee health and safety training needs and ensure that these are communicated to the CEO; - ensure that any new staff receive specific health and safety induction training and record that this has been done; - take immediate appropriate action in respect of any work situation (including contractors) within their control, which they consider to pose a serious and immediate risk to health and safety; - ensure that all injuries, occupational illness, fires, incidents of aggression at work and near misses are immediately reported to the CEO; - ensure that the CEO is made aware of any breach of statutory regulations or unsafe practices which cannot be dealt with effectively by them; - ensure that all defective equipment or plant is taken out of use or disabled until repaired or replaced; - ensure that protective clothing or equipment is issued and used when necessary; - ensure that all areas of work are maintained to a high standard of housekeeping; - respond appropriately to all hazards brought to their attention by employees; - undertake appropriate health and safety training courses.
+- ensure that risk assessments are in place for all activities undertaken in areas under their control and that professional knowledge and input is provided, as required; - ensure that health and safety is considered in routine meetings with staff; - identify any employee health and safety training needs and ensure that these are communicated to the CEO (MAT Central Team); - ensure that any new staff receive specific health and safety induction training and record that this has been done; - take immediate appropriate action in respect of any work situation (including contractors) within their control, which they consider to pose a serious and immediate risk to health and safety; - ensure that all injuries, occupational illness, fires, incidents of aggression at work and near misses are immediately reported to the CEO (MAT Central Team); - ensure that the CEO (MAT Central Team) is made aware of any breach of statutory regulations or unsafe practices which cannot be dealt with effectively by them; - ensure that all defective equipment or plant is taken out of use or disabled until repaired or replaced; - ensure that protective clothing or equipment is issued and used when necessary; - ensure that all areas of work are maintained to a high standard of housekeeping; - respond appropriately to all hazards brought to their attention by employees; - undertake appropriate health and safety training courses.